Socially Confused: Why College Applicants Should Ignore Mainstream Social Media Advice

 Get a proper GMail address and complete your Google+ profile

 Start a blog highlighting your activities and interests

 Manage your social media towards someone who does not know you

 Scan your sites for evidence of drug use, excessive alcohol abuse, aggressive or overtly sexual behavior and any signs of social intolerance.

 Make your social media easy to find.

 How to effectively manage social media is not a “one size fits all” solution.
 By definition, the process is totally driven by the individual.
-It is often difficult for a seventeen year old to understand these concepts as their judgement is not yet fully developed (which is one of the reasons why they are going to college in the first place).
+It is often difficult for a seventeen-year-old to understand these concepts as their judgment is not yet fully developed (which is one of the reasons why they are going to college in the first place).
 Finding an expert who can help navigate this thought process through a detailed methodology is essential for making sure social media becomes an asset to help these teens achieve their academic and professional goals.
-Social media becomes an asset when it is viewed as a modern day holograph.
+Social media becomes an asset when it is viewed as a modern-day holograph.
 True, tailored, dynamic and engaging.